0glabs/0g-doc/docs/build-with-0g/compute-network/provider.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-To integrate a service into the 0G Serving Network, you need to transform your service into a **verifiable service** and connect it through the **provider broker container**.
+To integrate a service into the 0G Compute Network, you need to transform your service into a **verifiable service** and connect it through the **provider broker container**.

 ## Verifiable Services